IT/Dev Connections is part of the Informa Tech Division of Informa PLC

 When creating a new database, how do you ensure it will shine when things get tough?
 How many times, when database objects are created with all the defaults, have you seen your database become out of control due to the size, amount of data or even activity?
 If you want to ensure your database and the objects contained in it can scale and perform well as it grows, you need to do the proper homework before ever creating the database.
 In this session, we will walk through the various factors that affect performance and scalability under real-life conditions and help you understand how to properly configure databases up front to avoid issues down the road.
 Scalability is all about having a proper foundation to build on.

 While blockchain yields an impressive list of benefits to business applications and business processes, it is a technology that few understand and are able to use effectively.
 That’s because such obstacles as cost, complexity and lack of resources hinder implementation.
-Not only will this presentation provide live code and a GitHub fork, but you will get a hands-on opportunity to build out a sample blockchain-enabled application.
+This session will provide an overview on building out blockchain applications - what steps to take to analyze, design, develop, implement, and evaluate a decentralized application that leverages blockchain in a truly utilitarian manner - what stakeholders to involve, questions to ask, and resources to leverage.

 9 out of 10 developers will claim that they are proficient in web application security but a recent study seems to contradict this claim.
 The study showed that that 9 out of 10 web sites have security vulnerabilities, indicating that a more profound knowledge of all relevant threats and countermeasures is paramount.
 This session will use the presenter's 15+ years experience in web application security and de-facto standard web application security guidelines (like the OWASP Top Ten and the CWE/SANS Top 25) to demonstrate, discuss, and fix various security vulnerabilities.
 Attendees will hear not only about those issues, but see them in action in relation to mitigating the risks from examples of high-profile incidents.